Main menu

 Glossary of Malware Terms

-Malware-related terms that appear on the CompTIA Security+ SY0-601 exam are marked in red.
+Malware-related terms explicitly mentioned in the CompTIA Security+ SY0-701 exam objectives are marked in red.

 ActiveX controls